ScilifelabDataCentre/serve-tutorials/Workshops/Building-sharing-ML-demo-apps/slides/slides.md

 ---

 ### Without Containers
-- Clone github repository or get code from an external source
+- Clone GitHub repository or get code from an external source;
-- Setup Environment and Install, uninstall packages and dependencies
+- Setup Environment and Install, uninstall packages and dependencies;
-- Download data
+- Download data;

 ---

 ### With Containers
-- Standardized, self contained packaged software
+- Standardized, self contained packaged software;
-- platform-agnostic (Linux, Mac, Windows)
+- Platform-agnostic (Linux, Mac, Windows);
 - Many different container engines are available.
-Docker is the most popular and widely used.
+Docker is the most popular and widely used;
 - Other engines: Podman, Apptainer, Enroot, many more...

 ---